 The settlement started out around 3000 BCE as an unfortified cluster of houses.
 It expanded and developed fortifications over the course of its use.
 The site was abandoned in 2400 BCE, only to be resettled by newcomers around 400 years later.
 There is evidence of Mycenaean culture reaching the site in the late Bronze Age.
 And as with many other Aegean sites of the same period, the last incarnation of the site was destroyed by fire around 1300 BCE.

-The site is very small, and what can be seen there today is mostly the bases of the stone walls of the structures that were built there–mostly houses.
+The site is very small, and what can be seen there today are mostly the bases of the stone walls of the structures that were built there–mostly houses.

 One of the later additions to the site was a pottery kiln, which dates to the 14th century BCE.